Collaborate with us

 Experiential and work-based learning gives students the opportunity to apply their academic knowledge to the “real world” and to take their first steps into the world of work.
 It allows them to explore organisations and sectors they might be interested in working in and get valuable life experience.

-Several Schools in Trinity have established internship programmes with are run in partnership with employers (click on link for further information):
+Several Schools in Trinity have established internship programmes which are run in partnership with employers (click on link for further information):

 - School of Engineering